wagnius-GmbH/ImGui_Template/readme.md

 ## CMakeTemplate

-This is a Template project to use ImGui
+Template project to use ImGui and ImPlot with vcpkg